Last updated on September 2nd, 2018 at 12:49 am

 How To Cook Brisket in the Oven

-- Cook it low and slow and cook itcovered!
-Either in a Dutch oven with a lid or in a pan tightly wrapped with aluminum foil.
+- Use a Dutch oven or a roasting pan tightly wrapped with aluminum foil.

-- You should have enough liquid in the pan to cover the meat at least one third of the way up.
+- You should have enough liquid in the pot/pan to cover the meat at least one third of the way up.

 - After cooking, let your brisket rest for about 10 minutes before carving.